MfischerTurtle/Bootcamp-homework-week-1/README.md

 ## View the structure of the HTML elements and follow a logical structure independent of styling and positioning.

-* This looked pretty spot on.
+* Changed to match changes to HTML code after removing div elements.
 Everything looks like it's in the right order and follows the styling of the web page.

 ## Find the image elements and add accessible alt attributes to them.